 - 6 tablespoons unsalted butter, cold (84 grams)

-- 3/4 cup well-shaken buttermilk, more if needed**
+- ¾ cup well-shaken buttermilk, plus more as needed

 - 2-3 tablespoons melted butter for brushing on top

 - Put the flour in a large mixing bold and stir in baking powder, sugar and salt.
-Cut the butter into small chunks and scatter chunks of butter over flour and toss to coat, then use a pastry cutter or your fingers to rub the butter into the flour to make a coarse meal with a few pea-size flecks of butter.
+Cut the butter into small chunks and scatter chunks of butter over flour.
+Toss to coat, then use a pastry cutter or your fingers to rub the butter into the flour to make a coarse meal with a few pea-size flecks of butter.
 Put the mixture in the freezer for about 20 minutes.

 - Position the oven rack to the center and preheat the oven to 425 degrees F.

 - Add the cold buttermilk to the flour mixture and stir gently until mixture just starts to come together.
 You will probably need to add a little more buttermilk, so just add it gradually until the dough doesn't seem flour.
 Add the chocolate chips and stir until everything has come together to form a dough.

-- On a floured surface, press dough into a 1/2 inch thick slab, then fold slab over itself into thirds.
-Press down and repeat twice so that it's about an inch thick.
-For thinner biscuits, just use a 1/2 inch thick slab.
-Using a 2 inch round cutter, cut as many rounds as you can, gently pulling together scraps as you go.
+- On a floured surface, press dough into a ½ inch thick slab, then fold slab over itself into thirds.
+Press down and repeat twice so that it's a little over half inch (you can make it thicker if you want) thick.
+Using a 2 ½ inch round cutter, cut as many rounds as you can, gently pulling together scraps as you go.

 - Sprinkle dough rounds generously with the cinnamon sugar.

 - Put the biscuit rounds on a heavy, parchment lined baking sheet or arrange ¾ of an inch apart in a cast iron skillet.
-Bake at 425 degrees F. for about 15 minutes or until biscuits have browned.
+Bake at 425 degrees F. for about 15-18 minutes or until biscuits have browned.
 Remove from oven and immediately brush with melted butter.
 The time will vary depending on how thick you make the dough rounds and what size cutter you use.